aciandri/University_Projects/README.md

 ### [ 1: Credit card fraud detection - 2021 (Python)](https://github.com/aciandri/University_Projects/tree/main/credit_card_fraud)
 This is a group project I worked on with two of my former classmates for the exam of "Fundamentals of Information Systems" attended the first semester of the first year of my Master's degree.
 The course provided insights on both the algorithmic theory and practical basics of informatics (for instance, data structure) on Python and was held by Professors Di Nunzio and Silvello.

-The goal was to identify fraudulent credit card transactions on a dataset containing 31 features collected over 284 807 observations, 492 of which are frauds.
+The goal was to identify fraudulent credit card transactions on a dataset containing 31 features collected over 284 807 observations with 492 frauds.
 The task was, therefore, a classification problem on unbalanced data.
-In order to do that, we began the analysis with EDA, data cleaning, and feature selection and then applied a Logistic Regression and an XGBoost model to make the predictions.
+We began the analysis with an EDA (Explorative Data Analysis), data cleaning, and feature selection and then applied a Logistic Regression model and an XGBoost model to make the predictions.

 The project received a score of 3 out of 4 points during the evaluation.